- Error while preparing to send sharing message sometimes appear in Outlook when you try to share your Calendar.

 - Now launch Outlook and you should be able to log in without any difficulty or error message displayed.

-There you go, these are some of the solutions that might help you fix Error while preparing to send sharing message in MS Office, so be sure to try them all.
+So these are some of the solutions that might help you fix Error while preparing to send sharing message in MS Office, so be sure to try them all.